Taglines From ‘The Real Housewives Of New York City’ Season 11 Are Finally Revealed

 “People call me over the top, but lately I prefer being a bottom,” she tells viewers.

-Of course, Bethenny Frankel has had a rough year with the death of boyfriend Dennis Shields and the ongoing drama with ex-husband, Jason Hoppy.
+Of course, Bethenny Frankel has had a rough year with the death of boyfriend Dennis Shields and the ongoing drama with ex-husband Jason Hoppy.
 But at the end of the day, she has her booming Skinny Girl business and for that, she is grateful.

 “When life gives me limes, I make margaritas.”

 Then there is Dorinda Medley, who has infamously sparred with a number of ladies in the cast.
-She may be a great friend but she’s also not afraid to stick up for herself and she makes mention of that in her signature line.
+She may be a great friend, but she’s also not afraid to stick up for herself, and she makes mention of that in her signature line.

 “If you’ve got a problem with me, it’s your problem,” she says to the camera.

 Next up is one of the OG’s of the Big Apple, Ramona Singer, who has been with the cast since day one.
-Viewers have seen a lot go on in her life, including her divorce from husband Mario Singer but now she’s focusing on herself and she wants it all.
+Viewers have seen a lot go on in her life, including her divorce from husband Mario Singer, but now she’s focusing on herself and she wants it all.

 “The only thing I’ll settle for is more.”